Doctor of Occupational Therapy

 Candidates for admission to the OTD program must have a current occupational therapy license and are required to meet the general requirements for graduate admission, as well as the School of OT's requirements for OTD program admissions.

-Applications are accepted at any time, but best consideration will be given to those received by February 15 prior to the desired Summer or Fall start-date.
+Applications are accepted at any time, but best consideration can be given to those received by April 15 prior to the desired Summer or Fall start-date.

 For additional information, please contact Patricia Bowyer, OTR, EdD, Professor and Coordinator of Post-professional Programs.